Nervous System Literacy for educators, students and business

 Find out more

-Designed for educators, professionals and parents, the session explores why self-harm happens, how the nervous system is involved, and how to begin supportive conversations.
+Designed for educators, professionals and parents, this talk explores why self-harm happens, how the nervous system is involved, and how to begin supportive conversations.

 Suitable for school INSET days, parent evenings and wider wellbeing programmes.